MicheleCotrufo/pdf2doi/README.md

 [![Downloads](https://pepy.tech/badge/pdf2doi/month)](https://pepy.tech/project/pdf2doi?versions=1.4&versions=1.5.post1&versions=1.6)
 [![Pip Package](https://img.shields.io/pypi/v/pdf2doi?logo=PyPI)](https://pypi.org/project/pdf2doi)

+### Warning

+Version of ```pdf2doi``` prior to the **1.6** are affected by a very annoying bug.
+By default, after finding the DOI of a pdf paper, ```pdf2doi``` will store the DOI into the metadata of the pdf file.
+Due a bug, the size of the pdf file would double everytime that a metadata was added.
+This bug has been fixed in all versions > 1.6.

+If you have pdf files that have been affected by this bug, you can use ```pdf2doi``` to fix it.
+After updating to a version > 1.6, run ```pdf2doi path/to/folder/containing/pdf/files -id ''```.
+This will restore the pdf files to their original size.

+Thanks Ole Steuernagel for pointing out this issue.

 ## Latest stable version
 The latest stable version of ```pdf2doi``` is the **1.6**.
 See [here](https://github.com/MicheleCotrufo/pdf2doi/releases) for the full change log.